volausson/team-swedish-hauntings/README.md

 ### This section also includes a photograph of a rare paranormal phenomenon documented during an investigation.

 ## Sign up
-### This section offers membership to thoose who find an interest in the paranormal.
+### This section offers membership to thoose who find an interest in the paranormal, wich entails being able to join investigators out in the field.

+## contact
+### This section gives information on how to contact the team.

-## Room for improvement
+## Footer
+### The footer contains links to social media where the team can be found.

+## Features left to implement
+### The is plenty of room to expand the site.
+For example, the section "about us" has room for a longer more in depht text about the team and how they work.
+The image with the rare phenomena shuold have a section of its own where more stories and documentation from investigations could be shared with the users.
+### There should also be a section for users to interact with each other and share their own paranormal stories and experiences.

 # Testing

 ### - The page have been tested in different browsers as Chrome, Safari and Firefox.
 ### - I tested the page using devtools and cofirmed it responsive on standard screen sizes.
-### - Navigation and  header are easy to read and understand and works as expected.
+### - Both navigation and  header are easy to read and understand, and works as expected.
 ### - The form works, it requiers entries in all fields an will only accept an email address in the email field and the submission button works.